Voter Registration

 Temporary Address/Mailing Address

-Your residence determines the precinct and districts to which you belong and subsequently the ballot you will vote.
+Your residence determines your precinct and districts, and therefore the ballot you vote.
 To receive your ballot somewhere other than your residential address, indicate this on your voter record.
-For example, “snowbirds” or college students away from their county may need a temporary mailing address.
+For instance, “snowbirds” or college students away from their county may need a temporary mailing address.

 Name Change